FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 When the account sending the transaction does not have enough funds to cover the transaction fee.

+Ensure that the account creating the transaction has been funded appropriately.

 ### `TIMEOUT_EXCEEDED`

 When the timeout has been exceeded for a given operation.